 Skip to main content

-Projects
+Proposed Projects

 Projects are proposed actions that are analyzed through the National Environmental Policy Act process.
 The National Environmental Policy Act requires federal agencies to consider the environmental impacts of proposed federal actions or projects related to forest management.
 Depending on whether or not a proposed action could significantly affect the natural environment, either a Categorical Exclusion (CE), an Environmental Assessment (EA), or an Environmental Impact Statement (EIS) is prepared.
 These documents involve analyzing different alternatives to the proposed action and may require public notice and comment.
 They result in one of the following NEPA decisions: Record of Decision (ROD), Decision Notice (DN), or Decision Memo (DM).

-Note: Not all projects may appear on map.
-See list below for complete list of projects with more information or documentation.
+Note: Not all proposed projects may appear on the map.
+See the list below for a more complete list.

 Sort by:

-Umpqua National Forest Projects
+Umpqua National Forest Proposed Projects

 Construction of 17 new trail routes for a total of 8.3 miles, connecting existing OHV accessible routes to make riding loops.
 Trails would be designed specifically for motorcycles, quads, or side-by-sides and added to the motor vehicle use map.